Sarahadelina/Indead/README.md

-# how to create template
+# how to create template and use it

 ## step1=> racine